NetApp/trident/docs/kubernetes/operations/tasks/backends.rst

 ------------------

 .. note::

-  If Trident has provisioned volumes from this backend that still exist, deleting the backend will prevent new volumes from being provisioned by it but the backend will continue to exist and Trident will continue to manage those volumes until they are deleted.
+  If Trident has provisioned volumes and snapshots from this backend that still exist, deleting the backend will prevent new volumes from being provisioned by it.
+  The backend will continue to exist in a "Deleting" state and Trident will continue to manage those volumes and snapshots until they are deleted.

 To delete a backend from Trident, run: